Club Football Estrela Amadora SAD, often simply called Estrela da Amadora, is a football club from Amadora on the north-west borders of

 such as those looking to give the youth a chance and work tirelessly for a

-as ever was my enemy, as I had to jog most of the way back down the hill to the
+club, especially one that had seen such times, were the real heroes in my book.
+Time, as ever, was my enemy, as I had to jog most of the way back down the hill to the

 station, making the train with a couple of minutes to spare.
 The area around

-Benfica really was rich for football!
+Benfica was really rich in football!

 No comments: